Drivers stage strike over plan vs aging Philippine jeepneys

 Bautista warned that protesting drivers who would resort to violence and coercion to stop passenger vehicles not joining the strike would face criminal charges.

+Vice President Sara Duterte, who also serves as education secretary, drew criticisms after saying the strike is a communist rebel-inspired action that may inconvenience students.

-The government transport modernization program, first launched in 2017, aims to replace dilapidated and dangerous passenger jeepneys and vans with modern vehicles, which have safety features and conform with carbon emissions standards.
-Vehicle owners have to join transport cooperatives and corporations for better transport management.
+The government transport modernization program, first launched in 2017, aims to replace dangerously dilapidated and old passenger jeepneys and vans with modern vehicles, which have safety features and conform with carbon emissions standards.
+Vehicle owners have to join transport cooperatives and corporations by year's end for better transport management.

 Opponents say most poor drivers could not afford to purchase new passenger jeepneys even with promised government financial aid.